LeonaMorro/docs/source/reference/commands/ANIM.rst

 optional.

-The positionVector is an offset to either the root prim or the prim that the slave script is located in, depending on the global option :ref:`adjustRefRoot`.
+The positionVector is an offset to either the root prim or the prim that the slave script is located in, depending on the global option :ref:`o_adjustRefRoot`.

 A line beginning with the key word ANIM will let the core know the rest of the line will contain information to animate and position an Avatar.
 More